SAM Ruh

 "Maybe we can pray Dhuhr here instead?"

-Saji remained awake a little longer.
-She was waiting for her children, who had gone to the barbershop to get their hair properly cut after the ritual trimming.
-She lay there, her mind drifting, her body grateful for the rest.
+Saji remained awake a little longer, waiting for her children, who had gone to the barbershop to get their hair properly cut after the ritual trimming.
+She lay there, her mind drifting, her body grateful for the stillness.

 The time for Jummah came.